Training structure

 Faculty of Science

-This 42-hour course is divided into two parts (1/3, 2/3) to give the basics of heat transfer and fluid mechanics (3D).
+This 42-hour course is divided into two parts (1/3, 2/3) in order to provide the basics of heat transfer and fluid mechanics (3D).
 Fluids will be considered as continuous media.
-A particle is an element of volume infinitesimally small for mathematical description, but large enough relative to molecules to be described by continuous functions.
-This course extends the L3 course on modeling elastic media, as well as the 1D fluid mechanics course.
+A particle is defined as an infinitesimally small volume element for mathematical description, but large enough in relation to molecules to be described by continuous functions.
+This course builds on the L3 course on elastic media modeling and the fluid mechanics (1D) course.

 Faculty of Science

-This 42-hour course is divided into two identical parts running in parallel.
-The first part deals with the study of vibration problems in discrete media and in 1D continuous media (rope, beams).
-The second involves the use of variational formulations to reformulate the problems studied in L3 in RDM and 3D elasticity.
-This enables us to propose optimized approximate solutions.
-This part of the course provides a link between RDM, 3D elasticity and the second-semester finite element course.
+This 42-hour course is divided into two identical parts that run in parallel.
+The first part focuses on the study of vibration problems in discrete media and in 1D continuous media (strings, beams).
+The second part focuses on the use of variational formulations to reformulate the problems studied in L3 in RDM and 3D elasticity.
+This allows us to propose optimized approximate solutions.
+This part of the course establishes a link between RDM, 3D elasticity, and the second-semester course on finite elements.

 ECTS